CX STATS

 Investment in CX is critical to bottom-line growth

-80% of organizations expect to compete mainly based on CX.
+80% of organisations expect to compete mainly based on CX.
 (Gartner)

 73% of customers now say CX is the number one thing they consider when deciding whether to purchase from a company.
 (PwC)